-The following statement may cause some southern feathers to get ruffled but here goes: This is true southern cornbread dressing in that it contains no bread; just cornbread and that’s the way we eat it in the south!
-If we added bread, then it would be called stuffing and we don’t stuff our dressing into a turkey, only our mouths!
+The following statement may cause some Southern feathers to get ruffled, but here goes: This is true Southern cornbread dressing.
+It contains no bread – just cornbread – and that’s the way we eat it here in the South!
+If we added bread, then it would be called stuffing.
+Down here, we don’t stuff our dressing into the turkey, only our mouths!

-As I stated earlier, this dressing is very moist and flavorful so there’s no need to drown it in gravy (unless that’s just what you want to do).
-This delicious holiday side dish is THE ONE that everyone always looks forward to.
+As I stated earlier, this cornbread dressing is very moist and flavorful.
+That means there’s no need to drown it in gravy, but this Southern gal won’t judge if you do.
+It is THE ONE holiday side dish that everyone in my family always looks forward to.
 It’s the perfect Southern comfort food and a wonderful Thanksgiving recipe.